How to Prepare Your Business for Inclement Weather

-If you choose to add such a policy it should clearly outline specific factors around inclement weather and be communicated to employees.
-Ideally, the policy should be decided on and communicated with employees well in advance of actual bad weather.
-Ensure that everyone receives a copy of the policy, that it resides in your employee handbook, and that it's reiterated to workers by management.
-In the policy, be sure to address:
+If you choose to add an inclement weather policy and procedures, it should clearly outline your business’s approach to inclement weather and be communicated to all employees.
+Ideally, the policy and procedures should be written and communicated well in advance of a weather event.

-- The company's policies regarding office closures
+- Company policies regarding office closures

 - How and when employees will be advised of an office closure